OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Security-Guild-vs-Security-Champions.md

 What is a Security Guild?

 "A guild is a community of members with shared interests.
-These are a group of people across the organization who want to share knowledge, tools code and practices."
+These are a group of people across the organization who want to share knowledge, tools, code, and practices."
 [Spotify](http://www.full-stackagile.com/2016/02/14/team-organisation-squads-chapters-tribes-and-guilds)